FUSED-Wind/fusedwind/docs/installation.rst

     > import fusedwind

-or run the unit tests for the gradient checks
+or run the unit tests:

 .. code-block:: bash

-   $ python src/fusedwind/test/test_interface.py
-   $ python src/fusedwind/test/test_geomerty.py
+   $ python -m unittest discover 'src/fusedwind/test' 'test_*.py'

 An "OK" signifies that all the tests passed.